somenath203/Crud-Image-API/README.md

 # Crud-Image-API

-This is a basic RestAPI where the user will be able to create an account where the user will be able to upload a profile picture and the uploaded profile picture will be stored inside Cloudinary.
+This is a basic RestAPI where the user will able to able to create an user, update and delete a user created by him/her, and the profile pic associated with that user will also either get updated with the new pic or get deleted from Cloudinary depending upon the method

 The user will able to able to update and delete the users created by him/her and the profile pic associated with that user will also either get updated with the new pic or gets deleted from cloudinary depending upon the method.